How to Reduce Scar Tissue After Surgery

 First, ensure that your wound or incision site stays clean.
 Infection and inflammation can exacerbate the development of additional scar tissue.
 After initial recovery, keep the area moisturized and apply sunscreen daily (sun exposure darkens scars).

-In addition to these basic steps, you can consult with your doctor to discuss more robust scar-reduction treatments, such as the medical and surgical options detailed above.
+In addition to these basic steps, you can consult your doctor about more robust scar-reduction treatments, such as the medical and surgical options detailed above.

 Can Vitamin E Remove Scars?

 There’s no strong evidence that vitamin E applied directly to scars helps with removal or fading.
-While not directly minimizing scars, vitamin E may offer some benefits as part of a general scar management routine since keeping the area moisturized can reduce scar formation.
+While not directly minimizing scars, vitamin E may offer some benefits when used as part of a general scar management routine, as keeping the area moisturized can reduce scar formation.

 Should You Massage Scar Tissue?

 Massaging scar tissue can be beneficial, but it’s not guaranteed to reduce or minimize all scar tissue, so manage your expectations.
-However, massage can improve mobility by helping to break down scar tissue adhesions, improving range of motion and flexibility.
-Massage can also help improve blood flow to the area, promoting healing and reducing pain.
+However, massage can improve mobility by helping break down scar tissue and adhesions, and improve range of motion and flexibility.
+Massage can also help improve blood flow to the area, promoting healing and pain relief.

 Waiting until the scar has fully healed before starting massage therapy is essential.
 Typically, this means waiting at least 2-3 weeks after surgery.
 Massaging a fresh scar can irritate it and potentially worsen scarring.